USDepartmentofLabor/Comply-Chain/README.md

 To create a production build:

 `npm run build`

+To run the production build:

+`npm run server`

+Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

 See additional information on how to serve the web app at this [link](https://facebook.github.io/create-react-app/docs/deployment).